KasuganoLove/image-classification-models/README.md

     resnet50, resnet152, vgg, alexnet, densnet

+## Initialization
+You have to make some dirs, by :

+    mkdir runs
+    cd runs
+    mkdir alexnet
+    mkdir densenet
+    mkdir resnet50
+    mkdir resnet152
+    mkdir vgg

 ## Tensorboard
 I use tensorboard to store the results.You can see the results by tesnsorboard at runs/{model}/train or simply set the logdir as ./runs